harloratm/elm-tac-toe/README.md

 # Elm Tac Toe

-You can try the Tic Tac Toe at: https://2pxsolidblack.gitlab.io/elm-tac-toe/
+You can play the game at: https://elm-tac-toe.netlify.app

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).